Photo courtesy of Andrea Bottin Photography

 Less than a week later, the entire family returned home to Jacksonville.
 Mason’s care was transferred to a spina bifida clinic in Orlando.
 Her most recent MRI shows that her hindbrain herniation has been completely reversed.

+Now 6 months old, Mason is thriving.
 It’s too early to tell whether she’ll need aids to help her walk or whether she will have bladder or bowel issues, which are common in children with spina bifida.
 But signs so far are good, Baylee says.
 When Louis asked the neurosurgeon in Orlando how she would assess the results of Mason’s MRI if she hadn’t known about her diagnosis, she answered that she would have put the results in the “normal” pile.

 When Baylee and Louis think back to how they felt when they were told their daughter might not survive, they want to tell other parents facing a dire prognosis not to give up hope.